degauss-org/DeGAUSS/README.md

 **De**centralized **G**eomarker **A**ssessment for M**u**lti-**S**ite **S**tudies

 Questions?
 Problems?
-Please [file an issue](https://github.com/cole-brokamp/DeGAUSS/issues/new) on GitHub.
+Please [file an issue](https://github.com/cole-brokamp/DeGAUSS/issues/new) on GitHub or [read the wiki](https://github.com/cole-brokamp/DeGAUSS/wiki) for troubleshooting tips, address formatting best practices, and help with interpreting geocoding results.

 ## Citation

 If you use this software in a scientific publication, please cite the following peer-reviewed manuscript:

 Cole Brokamp, Chris Wolfe, Todd Lingren, John Harley, Patrick Ryan.
-Decentralized and Reproducible Geocoding and Characterization of Community and Environmental Exposures for Multi-Site Studies. *Journal of American Medical Informatics Assocation*.
-2017. [*Download*](https://colebrokamp-website.s3.amazonaws.com/publications/Brokamp_JAMIA_2017.pdf).
+Decentralized and Reproducible Geocoding and Characterization of Community and Environmental Exposures for Multi-Site Studies. *Journal of American Medical Informatics Association*.
+25(3).
+309-314.
+2018. [*Download*](https://colebrokamp-website.s3.amazonaws.com/publications/Brokamp_JAMIA_2017.pdf).

 ## Currently Available Images